Blackened Salmon Fillets On The Grill

 Remove the grilled salmon fillets from foil using a metal spatula.
 Transfer the blackened salmon to a plate and serve topped with mango salsa and sprinkle with cilantro.

-Note: I made mine on the grill for easy cleanup – but you can also make these under the broiler.
+Note: I made mine on the grill for easy cleanup – but you can also make these in the oven.

 How Can I Tell When Salmon is Done?